 When Napoleon was already emperor of the French, he still used Corsican to speak to his mother Letizia.
 That is because Letizia spoke French poorly.

-Want some proof that Corsican was Napoleon’s first language?
+Want proof that Corsican was Napoleon’s first language?
 Here are two quotes from his friends:

 Why did Corsicans speak an Italian dialect?

 Corsica was an Italian colony for 800 years.
-Pictured here is Napoleon’s hometown Ajaccio, in Corsica.
+Pictured Napoleon’s hometown Ajaccio, a city in Corsica.
 (Photo: bh-fotografie/Flickr/CCBYND2.0)